 Both high blood lipids and high blood cholesterol are linked to an increased risk of heart disease.
 Interestingly, bee pollen may lower these risk factors.

-In people with nearsightedness caused by clogged arteries, bee pollen supplements lowered blood cholesterol levels, which increased their field of vision (7).
+In an older study of people with nearsightedness caused by clogged arteries, bee pollen supplements lowered blood cholesterol levels, which increased their field of vision (9).

 Your liver is a vital organ that breaks down and removes toxins from your blood.